Back to All Events

 GONÇALO GATO (Portugal, 1979)

-ISCM Portuguese section submission
+ISCM Portuguese Section submission

 — Elementos [Elements] is a set of four short pieces dealing with elementary music concepts.
 These elements build a highly focused, simple, and direct musical discourse.
 In the first movement, Melodia, melody is paramount, permeating all three instruments.
 It is the momentary creator of harmony but also what suggests other musical elements such as the diatonic scale or the triadic chord.
 In the second movement, Ostinato, the ostinato and its gradual transformations underlie the musical discourse.
 The third movement, Pulsação, focuses on the pulse, a basilar and fundamental element of music.
 The pulse is taken not as something implicit but as a raw material for musical construction.
 In very subtle ways, the sense of metre arises and fades.
 Sonoridade, the last movement, deals with harmonic sonority in a very elementary way, as simple melodic segments unite a set of chords.